History of Frank Ocean in Timeline

 In June 2022, it was announced that Frank Ocean was in talks to direct his first feature film, with A24 producing.

-In October 2023, Frank Ocean expressed solidarity with the people of the Gaza Strip during the ongoing Gaza war.
-He signed the October 2023 Artists4Ceasefire open letter, urging President Joe Biden to call for an immediate ceasefire in Gaza.
+In October 2023, Frank Ocean showed solidarity with the people of the Gaza Strip during the ongoing Gaza war.
+He signed an October 2023 Artists4Ceasefire open letter urging then-President Joe Biden to call for an immediate ceasefire in Gaza.

-Frank Ocean was scheduled to headline Coachella in 2023 after the initial cancellation in 2020.
+In 2023, Frank Ocean was scheduled to headline Coachella.

-In 2023, Rolling Stone ranked Frank Ocean at number 190 on its list of the 200 Greatest Singers of All Time, recognizing his vocal talent and contribution to music.
+2023: Rolling Stone ranked Ocean at number 190 on its list of the 200 Greatest Singers of All Time

 January 2025: Directorial Debut Confirmed

-In January 2025, Frank Ocean's directorial debut was confirmed, with David Jonsson announced as the lead.
-The movie is set to shoot in Mexico City, though its title, plot details, and release dates have not yet been revealed.
+In January 2025, Frank Ocean's directorial debut was confirmed, with David Jonsson announced as the lead and the movie shooting in Mexico City.